Don’t forget to click on the arrow after the scientific names to hear it pronounced correctly.

 Smaller specimens will also take mysis (we use Hikari and Piscene Energetics), and even brine shrimp (we use Hikari Brine Shrimp Plus).
 With the exception of one of our stingfish which eats PE mysis from a pile on the substrate, these foods are simply thawed, rinsed, and placed into the water column.

 We’re often asked “how large should the chunks be?”, and although it depends on the size and species of the fish and its mouth size, if you stay right around the size of the fish’s eye or just a tad larger, you’ll never be wrong.
-If your fish happens to get a larger chunk than you had planned and seems to be choking, what the fish is actually doing is using its pharyngeal teeth to position and soften (deglutinate) the food item prior to swallowing.
+If your fish happens to get a larger chunk than you had planned and seems to be choking, what the fish is actually doing is repositioning and softening the food item prior to swallowing.
 If this happens a lot, try giving the fish smaller chunks.

 Given the chance, many lions will overeat, sometimes to the point of regurgitation, which obviously, should not be encouraged.
 In a short time, you will get a feel for how many food items of appropriate size make up a meal for your fish.